raphaelalmeidamartins/trybe_exercicios/README.md

 <p>19th Class | November 2021.</b>
 <i>
     <p>"Trybe is a technology school that has a genuine commitment to the professional success of its students.
 With the Shared Success Model, those who study at Trybe have the option of paying only when they are already working.</b>
-    <p>There are more than 1500 hours of training that covers fundamentals of web development, development, Front-end, Back-end, computer science, agile methodologies and soft skills."</p>
+    <p>There are more than 1500 hours of training that covers the fundamentals of web development, development, Front-end, Back-end, computer science, agile methodologies, and soft skills."</p>
 </i>

 ## Principles of Web Development :hourglass_flowing_sand: